Grandparents Rights To See Grandchildren

 Step 1 – Mediation Information & Assessment Meeting (MIAM)

-As stated, if you are going to make an application to the court, you will have to have attempted mediation with an accredited mediator, unless you are exempt.
-If mediation has not been successful, you will be issued with a mediation certificate, which will allow you to make the application to the courts.
+As stated, if you are going to make an application to the court for child arrangements, you will have to have attempted mediation with an accredited mediator, unless you are exempt.
+If mediation has not been successful, you will be issued with a mediation certificate, which will allow you to make the application to the court for you to apply for grandparents rights in the UK.
 The average cost for a Mediation Information & Assessment Meeting (MIAM) ranges from £100 – £300.
-At Direct Mediation Services, we charge £120 per person per session.
+At Direct Mediation Services, we charge £130 per person for the MIAM and £130.00 per person per hour for mediation sessions.

 Step 2 – C100 Application

-If mediation fails and you are issued with a certificate, then your next step will be to complete an application to court.
+If mediation fails and you are issued with a certificate, then your next step will be to complete an application to court for your visitation rights for grandparents.
 The C100 application form can be found online.
 You can either complete it online or print it out.
 The form can be quite daunting, but we have written a useful guide, which may be of help when completing the form.
 If you would like to discuss completing the C100 form, please give us a call and we can point you in the right direction.
-As stated, you will need to apply for permission to make this application, which will require a supplementary form – the C2.
+As stated, you will need to apply for permission to make this application, which will require a supplementary form – Form C2.
 Always remember that the child is at the centre of all proceedings and therefore it is best to focus on why the child should have contact with you, not why you should have contact with the child.

 For help with completing your C100 application, you can contact the Family Court Application Service (FCAS).

-There is a fee for the application, which is £215.
+There is a fee for the application for visiting rights for grandparents, which is £232.
 This is paid to the court.
 If you are getting benefits or are on a low income, you might get some help paying the fee.
 We strongly advise using the governments help with fees eligibility checker as if you can get some funding for court proceedings it can really take some of the stress away.
 You will likely be eligible for help with fees if you receive welfare benefits or are on low income.
 As grandparents, you may well no longer be working so it is wise to check this before paying any court fees.

 Step 3 – CAFCASS (Children and Family Court Advisory and Support Service)